decentL/IoT/Phicomm/remote-code-execution.md

 - **Exploitation**

-    Remote command execution on the root shell by modifying  the contest in the http post request .
+    Remote command execution on the root shell by modifying the content in the http post request .

 - **Affected Components**